Mastering Oracle Trace Data is a 1-day course based on Cary Millsap’s The Method R Guide to Mastering Oracle Trace Data.

 To attend this course, each student must have a valid Method R Workbench product license key.
 If you are not already a Workbench licensee, you may purchase a license key from our software exclusive reseller, Cintra Software & Services.
 We offer a 30-day license or a discounted 1-year license.

-In class, you will learn how to use the Method R Workbench software package.
+In class, you will learn how to use the Method R Workbench and Method R Trace software packages.
 Method R Workbench is easy-to-use, high-precision time measurement software for software development, code reviews, performance tests, concept proofs, hardware and software evaluations, upgrades, troubleshooting, and more.
-The package includes:
+Method R Trace is a zero-click trace file collector for Oracle SQL Developer.

 When taught online, the course consists of two 3-hour modules delivered on consecutive days.
 When taught in person, the course runs for one day from 9 a.m. to 4 p.m.